 - Interactive videos

-While it’s a good rule of thumb to never use more than two or three fonts in a course, you should have a good selection of fonts in your toolkit to help you meet any course’s design needs.
+While it’s best to stick to two or three fonts in a course, it’s also a good idea to have a wide selection of fonts in your toolkit to help you meet any course’s design needs.
 Whether you’re downloading free fonts or purchasing custom fonts, there are some basic styles you’ll want to keep in your asset library.

-- A font you can use primarily for headings, such as titles, subtitles, and inline headings.
+- Headings—such as titles, subtitles, and inline headings.
 It should be larger, bolder, or heavier than your body text.

-- A font you can use as your main body copy.
-Make sure it’s superlegible since it will represent the meatiest part of your course.
+- Primary body copy—Make sure it’s legible since it will represent the meatiest part of your course.

-- A font you can reserve for callouts, captions, or labels.
-This font should contrast with your slide background so learners can easily see and read it.
-It should also be legible at smaller sizes.
+- Callouts, captions, or labels—This font should contrast with your slide background so learners can easily see and read it.
+It should also be legible in smaller sizes.

 Where to Find Graphic Assets

-Now that you know what kinds of assets you’ll need, you’re probably wondering where you can find them.
+Now that you know what kinds of assets you’ll need, you’re probably wondering where to find them.
 There are so many different options, it can be overwhelming.
-And that’s without taking into consideration usage rights.
-Can you say headache?
-Luckily for you, we’ve rounded up a list of pain-free options.
+Luckily for you, we’ve rounded up a list of excellent options.

 - The E-Learning Heroes Downloads Hub.
 In addition to all our free PowerPoint and Storyline templates, you’ll find free backgrounds, buttons, callouts, fonts, icons, and other graphics, like illustrations and images.
-Whether the assets are created by the Articulate team or a member of the community, you can use them any way you’d like without worrying about attribution.
+Whether the Articulate team or a community member created the assets, you can use them any way you’d like without worrying about attribution.

-- Content Library.
-With an Articulate 360 subscription, you get instant access to millions of photos, videos, illustrations, icons, and other images you can use without ever leaving Storyline, thanks to Content Library.
-Not to mention tons of great slide templates, including some prebuilt interactions.
-Talk about a timesaver!
+- Content Library 360.
+With an Articulate 360 subscription, you get instant access to Content Library 360, which has over 8 million course assets, including photos, videos, illustrations, icons, and other images you can access from within our apps.
+Not to mention tons of slide templates that will save you time.